How bad is the problem or pornography among children and youth?

 - film plays

-- optional: you can round up a panel of local experts, or invite one of the directors in for a Q+A (email for more details)
+- optional: you can round up a panel of local experts, invite one of the directors in for a Q+A (email for more details), or use the discussion guide we provide in your screening kit

 - host wraps the event